 Type 1 diabetes

 Type 1 diabetes is a lifelong autoimmune disease that can be diagnosed at any age but most commonly develops in people aged under 30.
 The exact cause is unknown, but it is believed to be the result of an interaction of genetic and environmental factors.
 A person with type 1 diabetes needs insulin replacement to survive and, except in cases where a pancreatic or islet cell transplant occurs, insulin will be required every day for the rest of their life.
 People with type 1 diabetes must also maintain a careful balance of diet, exercise, glucose management and insulin intake.

 Type 2 diabetes

 Type 2 diabetes is a condition in which the body becomes resistant to the normal effects of insulin and gradually loses the capacity to produce enough insulin in the pancreas.
 The condition has strong genetic and family-related (non-modifiable) risk factors and is also often associated with modifiable risk factors.
 The exact genetic causes of type 2 diabetes are unknown.
-People may be able to significantly slow or even halt the progression of the condition through changes to diet and increasing the amount of physical activity they do (Diabetes Australia 2022).
+People may be able to significantly slow or even halt the progression of the condition through changes to diet and increasing the amount of physical activity (Diabetes Australia 2022).